UK Parent Visa

 In this case, mere or substantial financial support in the child's raising may be insufficient.

-Provided that you retain the overall responsibility for the child, you are allowed to share some parental responsibility with the other parent who is not your partner.
+Provided that you retain overall responsibility for the child, you are allowed to share some parental responsibility with another parent who is not your partner.

 Please note that sole parental responsibility is different from shared parental responsibility or legal custody.